 Today, the operation of the Thai school milk is carried out by the Ministry of Agriculture, Livestock Bureau.
 As per the cabinet consensus in 2003, ready to drink milk, only plain milk in both UHT and pasteurised format are provided.
 The success of school milk in Thailand stems is not just measured in terms of nutritional benefits, in previous International FAO sponsored school milk conferences.
 (School milk conferences, www.fao.org/economic/est/est-commodities/dairy/school-milk/school-milk-conferences.)
 The economic benefits and the support in national development is less known.
 Without school milk to provide a stable platform by which to support the growth of the Thai dairy industry, the Thai dairy will definitely not have experience such growth.

-2) Forecast the quantity of ready to drink milk for Thai consumers
+2) Forecast the Quantity of Ready to Drink Milk for Thai Consumers

-The quantity forecasting of ready to drink milk consumption of Thailand expressed as Fig. 1 and table 1 below;
+The quantity forecasting of ready to drink milk consumption of Thailand is expressed in Fig. 1 and Table 1 as follows.